master-thzhang/Tensorflow-style-Neural-Network-Framework/README.md

 ```
 *in "quantize.h", and set all args representing bit width to 32, and all args representing shifts to 0.
 Just simply enable the flag NO_QUANTIZE is also fine.*

-4. Write the graph layers in Network::Forward.
+4. Write the graph layers in Netdef::Forward().
 Refer to "Network.h" for all support functions.
 ## Quantization
 If you want to use quantization, uncomment the
 ``` c++